opentox/opentox.github.com/_posts/2012-07-16-example-webservice-configuration-file.md

   * authorize_exceptions: URIs with authorization exceptions

 * __$WEBSERVICE_NAME__ Hash: standard configuration of a the webservice.
 URI and anything else what is needed.

+see also [webservice configuration example](/Installation/2013/05/03/authorization--authentication-configuration-opentox-serverclient--300/) for opentox-(client/server) version >= 3.0.0.